Skip to main content

 We have taken a clear industry leadership position regarding environmental and sustainability measures and adopted an approach of continuous improvement that is ahead of regulation.

 In 2021, BRANZ joined the Toitū net carbonzero certification programme.
-We met our obligations under the programme for 2022 and 2023.
-Recertification is due in 2025,
+We met our obligations under the programme for 2022, 2023 and recertified in 2025.

 Expressed in tonnes of carbon dioxide equivalent, the graph above shows BRANZ’s annual total mandatory and direct emissions over the past 7 years of monitoring